2020 Best Colleges & Universities for Animation

 Degree: BFA in Animation

 Brigham Young University’s BFA in Animation has a limited enrollment.
 Students are accepted into the pre-major, must fulfill the requirements, and apply at the end of 1st term Fall or Winter semesters.
-Once accepted, students have access to everything the BYU Center of Animation has to offer both artistically and technologically for the animation, live-action, special effects, and game industries.
+Once accepted, students have access to everything the BYU Center of Animation offers, both artistically and technologically, for the animation, live-action, special effects, and game industries.

 California College of the Arts